The gap persistence theorem for quantum multiparameter estimation: Acknowledgements

 \section{Acknowledgements}

 This research was funded by the Australian Research Council Centre of Excellence CE170100012, Laureate Fellowship FL150100019 and the Australian Government Research Training Program Scholarship.
 JS is partially supported by JSPS KAKENHI Grant Numbers JP21K04919, JP21K11749.
+JS acknowledges useful discussions with Prof. Fujiwara.